-The Virtru CKS is a physical device or cloud server that you host entirely on your organization’s premises, in the container-storing platform of your choice.
+The Virtru CKS is a local server or cloud server that you host entirely on your organization’s premises or platform of your choice.
 The Virtru CKS adds asymmetric encryption to Virtru’s pure SaaS offering to give your organizations complete and exclusive access to the keys encrypting your data.

-Receiving Virtru clients – either Virtru’s Secure Reader or an inbox that has a Virtru plugin installed – also have public/private key pairs.
+Receiving Virtru clients – either Virtru’s Secure Reader or a client that has a Virtru Extension installed – also have public/private key pairs.
 The CKS rewraps message keys with the receiving client’s public key before it is transmitted to Virtru’s servers and eventually to the receiving client itself.
-The receiving client, which sits on the recipient’s premises, contains the private key needed to unlock the rewrapped message key and finally decrypt the message.
+The receiving client, which sits on the recipient’s premises, contains the private key needed to unwrap the rewrapped message key and finally decrypt the message.

 You should consider the Virtru CKS if your organization is looking to: